TylerAuer/fruit/README.md

 - Chart that tracks how a fruit's average position has changed over time
 - Toggle to show your ratings over each chart
 - Percentiles for your ratings (ex: You like the taste of (fruit_name) more than x% of raters).
 If I feel fancy, this could be marked on a histogram of all ratings.
 May be able use raw data from 2D histograms to simplify the query.
+- Correlations between fruits.
+In other words, how well does your rating of blueberries predict your rating of strawberries?

 ## Interesting Development Tidbits